ryanef/ryanfdev/src/content/blog/aws-lambda-python-deloyments-zipped-docker-layers.md

 ## Zipped Lambda Deployments

 This is the original and still great way to do Lambda deployments.
-It's a straight forward process where you zip the function code plus any of its dependencies into a compressed file and upload the zip directly to Lambda or put it in an S3 bucket.
+It's a straight forward process where you zip the code plus any of its dependencies, then upload the zip directly to Lambda or put it in an S3 bucket.

 Zipped deployments have a file size limitation of 50MB for the compressed zip file and 250MB uncompressed.
-This is *usually* okay since Lambdas are intended to be focused, short running functions with a maximum execution time of 15 minutes.
+This is *usually* okay since Lambdas are intended to short running functions with a maximum execution time of 15 minutes.

-### For many use cases you can do a zipped deployment with dependencies like this
+You can do a zipped deployment like this:

 #### Create a Python virtual environment and activate it